Well Designed Schools

 - Barbara Hansberry, Deputy Executive Director, MSBA

-- Leo F. Peters, P.E., DEE (American Council of Engineering Companies of Massachusetts)
+- Meredith M. Sullivan, P.E., Designee, American Council of Engineering Companies of MA

 In addition to the above, for each project considered by the DSP, the Panel includes three members who are representatives of the respective city, town or regional school district for the specific project under consideration.
 Of the three local members, one member is designated by the school committee, one member is designated by the superintendent of schools and one member is designated by the chief executive officer of the city or town.